Fabio Miretti: 2022–2024: Permanent promotion to the first team

+2024–present: Loan to Genoa

+On 25 August 2024, Miretti joined fellow Serie A club Genoa on a season-long loan without a buy option.

 International career

 Miretti represented Italy internationally at under-15, under-16, under-17, under-19, under-21 and senior levels.
 He debuted with the under-19s on 13 August 2021, in a match against Albania won 1–0.
 Two months later, on 6 October, Miretti scored a goal against Lithuania, his first with Italy U19.
 He was called up for the Elite Round of the 2022 UEFA European Under-19 Championship qualification which took place in Finland against Germany, Finland and Belgium; he scored one goal against Finland and Belgium, helping Italy qualify to the tournament.

 On 25 May 2022, Miretti was called up by Italy's coach Roberto Mancini for a training camp in Coverciano after Pietro Pellegri's injury.
 He debuted for Italy U21 on 6 June in a 3–0 victory against Luxembourg in the 2023 UEFA European Under-21 Championship qualifiers, playing the entire match and providing a 54th-minute assist to Gianluca Gaetano, who made it 3–0.
 He took part in the 2022 UEFA European Under-19 Championship, with the Italy U19.
 He missed Italy U19's debut against Romania due to a ban.
 On 21 June, he played the second match of the group stage, giving an assist to Giuseppe Ambrosino to beat Slovakia 1–0.
 Seven days later, they lost 2–1 the semi-final against England, to whom he scored the opener from a penalty.
 The Spanish newspaper Marca inserted him among the best ten players of the tournament.

-On 20 November, aged 19, he made his Italy senior debut as a late substitute for Nicolò Barella in a away match against Austria.
+On 20 November, aged 19, he made his Italy senior debut as a late substitute for Nicolò Barella in a friendly match lost against Austria in Vienna.